Shaunwu1984/xiaoanwu.com/content/home/about.md

     "Causality",
     "Philosophy of Zhuangzi",
     "金庸，木心，Joseph Conrad",
-    "Philosophy of death",
+    "Philosophy of Death",
-    "Meaning of life",
+    "Meaning of Life",
   ]

 # List your qualifications (such as academic degrees).